 Substantial Investment in the Region’s Quality of Life

-By the end of 2015, the local 1% sales tax, paid by residents of and visitors to Allegheny County, resulted in a nearly $3.2 billion investment in the region’s public libraries and parks, museums, cultural organizations, major regional facilities, and local municipal services such as police and roads.
+By the end of 2019, the local 1% sales tax, paid by residents of and visitors to Allegheny County, is expected to have resulted in a more than $3.9 billion investment in the region’s public libraries and parks, museums, cultural organizations, major regional facilities, transit, and local municipal services such as police and roads.

 Sustained and Enhanced Assets